The Camden Crawl

 At this point we were deep into "Can I just say, you're my best pal..." territory.

-When My Destination Dublin boss Emily mentioned that they wanted to document a pub crawl for their online Dublin guide, I immediately told her I was the man for the job.
+When My Guide Dublin boss Emily mentioned that they wanted to document a pub crawl for their online Dublin guide, I immediately told her I was the man for the job.
 What could be more enjoyable than being given a war chest and a battle plan to visit as many boozers as possible in a single evening?

 As a Dublin-based journalist, naturally I also came equipped with ample professional experience in this area.
 The only problem?
 Trying to remember what actually happened.
 I did take notes, of course - but upon review, strangely my handwriting had become increasingly convoluted and tortured as the night flowed by.